ekasit-ja/pcj-django/README.md

 We will use **certbot** software to handle **Let’s Encrypt** certificate automatically.
 1. install certbot by executing `yum install certbot python2-certbot-nginx`
 2. then `certbot --nginx` to let certbot configure NGINX automatically
 3. certbot will put check key on `/root/static` by default (called webroot-path).
 However, we do not let nginx have root access.
-So we have to change webroot-path by `certbot certonly --webroot -w /home/ekasit/pcj-django -d pcjindustries.co.th -d www.pcjindustries.co.th -d server.pcjindustries.co.th` then choose option 2 (renew and replace cert)
+So we have to change webroot-path by `certbot certonly --webroot -w /home/ekasit/pcj-django -d www.pcjindustries.co.th,pcjindustries.co.th,server.pcjindustries.co.th` then choose option 2 (renew and replace cert) (use only 1 -d to create just 1 domain for all 3 addresses.
+There should be only 1 certificate folder which is `www.pcjindustries.co.th`)
 4. we have to force all `non-www` to `www` as well as provide `.well-known` path by changing below
 ```
 location / {